 There is much more advice on the NHS Inform website here.
 This includes information on protecting ourselves from catching COVID-19, hand washing, social distancing, what to do if you have symptoms, self-isolation and shielding.

 There’s a coronavirus symptom-check that you can do on the NHS 111 website here.

 Another very helpful source of information is the following leaflet produced by the Scottish Government: COVID-19 (Coronavirus) and Cancer: Information if you are a patient or carer

-Shielding – what is it and why is it essential
+Shielding – what is it, why is it essential and more information